Long-Term Average Impulse Control with Mean Field Interactions: Introduction

 Section~\ref{sect-mean-field-control} studies the mean field control problem inspired by the Lagrange multiplier method.
 It demonstrates that an optimal mean field impulse control policy exists under appropriate conditions on the functions $\varphi$, $c$, and $\mu$.
 Moreover, the optimal policy, which is of $(w,y)$ type, is explicitly characterized.

 A stochastic logistic growth model with an unbounded state space and a population growth model in a stochastic environment with a bounded state space are presented in Section \ref{sect:example} for illustration.

-Appendix~\ref{sect-preliminaries} collects some preliminary results that are essential for the analyses of MFG and MFC.
-The solution to the classical long-term average optimal impulse control problem with feasible unit price $p$ is presented in Appendix~\ref{sect:classical impulse}.
+Some technical proofs are deferred to the Appendix \ref{sect-appendix}.

 Throughout the paper, we use the notation that $\lan f,\pi \ran : = \int f d\pi$ if $f$ is a function and $\pi$ is a measure, as long as the integral $ \int f d\pi$ is well-defined.
 The indicator function of a set $A$ is denoted by $I_{A}$.